HR & Payroll Software from TankhaPay

-Written by 8:34 am Employer Support
+Written by 8:34 am Payroll Glossary

 What is Loss Of Pay

-Loss of Pay (LOP), alternatively known as Leave Without Pay (LWP), arises when an employee opts for an approved leave of absence from their work duties but does not receive their usual salary or wages for that specific duration.
+LOP, alternatively known as Leave Without Pay (LWP), arises when an employee opts for an approved leave of absence from their work duties but does not receive their usual salary or wages for that specific duration.
 This circumstance commonly occurs when an employee utilises all available paid leave options, such as vacation days or personal leave, and requires additional time off for personal reasons or unforeseen circumstances.

-LOP signifies a period where an employee voluntarily forgoes their regular compensation due to extended leave beyond the scope of their accrued paid time off.
+Loss of Pay signifies a period where an employee voluntarily forgoes their regular compensation due to extended leave beyond the scope of their accrued paid time off.
 It is a practice implemented when individuals need time away from work but have exhausted their paid leave allowances.
 Let’s unravel the nuances of LOP and understand how it balances employee needs and organisational policies.

 • Unpaid Leave: LOP categorically denotes a form of unpaid leave where employees forego their regular salary or wages for the duration of their absence.
 This absence from work is not compensated, distinguishing it from periods of paid leave.